 I finally took the plunge and bought my first digital camera in December 2005, after much deliberation.
 Much thought was expended on how I would deal with storage and backup and the lack of a tangible object like a negative.
 Since then I have hardly made a single conventional print, though there have been many times when I have regretted that and resolved to go back to the darkroom!
 But I cannot deny that the very convenience of digital has many benefits.
 My shooting rate has doubled, though I have made very few actual prints; I do find that the inkjet print (I use an Epson 3880 currently) is less satifying that a finely crafted silver-gelatin print and much harder to take seriously as a photograph.
 This is probably bound up with my love of monochrome and my insecurities with regard to 'colour'.
 I am sure that will ultimately pass.

 Of course digital photography was not new to me.
-I have been teaching Photoshop since version 3 and have use film scanning (surely the most boring activity since the invention of the developing tank for film) from time to time.
-The earlier works shown here (up to Le Jardin) originated on film, since then I have shot almost exclusively with digital cameras (currently an Olympus OMD EM 5, Fujifilm X100t and an iPhone 7).
+I had been teaching Photoshop since version 3 and had use film scanning (surely the most boring activity since the invention of the developing tank for film) from time to time.
+The earlier works shown here (up to Le Jardin) originated on film, since then I have shot almost exclusively with digital cameras (currently an Olympus OMD EM1 MkII, Fujifilm X100t and an iPhone 11 Pro).